php-ru/symfony-docs-ru/create_framework/front_controller.rst

 (``http://127.0.0.1:4321/bye.php``): there is a direct mapping between the PHP script name and the client URL.
 This is because the dispatching of the request is done by the web server directly.
 It might be a good idea to move this dispatching to our code for better flexibility.
-This can be easily achieved by routing all client requests to a single PHP script.
+This can be achieved by routing all client requests to a single PHP script.

 .. tip::